ayanchoudhary/katacoda/chaos-mesh-demo/step5.md

-Now that we have completed the required steps it is time to uninstall Chaos-Mesh which we can achieve via the command:
+Now that we have completed the required steps it is time to uninstall Chaos-Mesh via the command:

-`helm uninstall chaos-mesh -n chaos-testing`{{execute}}
+`helm uninstall chaos-mesh -n chaos-mesh`{{execute}}